-The parameters defining this study relate to the methodology outlined in Professor Michel Cotte's 2015 report for ICOMOS, Cultural Heritages of Water.
-This ambitious and wide-ranging work hoped to provide 'a methodology for the identification and then the preservation of such heritages, in a wider context, not only for properties which could be nominated for the World Heritage List, but also for places of regional or local importance' (Cotte 2015, 11).
+The parameters defining this study relate to the methodology outlined in Professor Michel Cotte's 2015 report for ICOMOS, The cultural heritages of water.
+This ambitious and wide-ranging work seeks to provide 'a methodology for the identification and then the preservation of such heritages, in a wider context, not only for properties which could be nominated for the World Heritage List, but also for places of regional or local importance' (Cotte 2015, 11).

-Cotte recognised the utility of a 'thematic category-based approach' similar to previous TICCIH comparative studies such as that of navigation canals (Hughes 1996), railways (Coulls 1999) or quarries (Gwyn, unpublished).
-This is the approach of the current study which is focussed under the first general category in the typology that he proposed:
+Cotte recognizes the utility of a 'thematic category-based approach' similar to previous TICCIH comparative studies such as that of navigation canals (Hughes 1996), railways (Coulls 1999) or quarries (Gwyn, unpublished).
+This is the approach of the current study which is focused under the first general category in the typology that he proposes: